-There are four efforts currently related to the Silver Line.
-The Silver Line will lead to higher costs for operations and maintenance, and will have a negative impact on the Authority's operating budget.
+The Authority has funded three efforts related to the Silver Line.
+The Silver Line represents higher costs for operations and maintenance, and has negative impact on the Authority's operating budget.

 ☑ Silver Line Phase I: Closeout Costs

 This effort funded Silver Line Phase I service to Dudley Square.